Subhasishbasak/emoji_analysis/README.md

 python3 get_score.py 'subhasish_2'
 ```
 ## To collaborate
-- If you are interested and you are most to collaborate in this project.
-Here is a basic small guide : https://drive.google.com/open?id=1VOubfPMqUFKH_UBQ2B32qbAKZNG24XPi
+- If you are interested, you are most welcome to collaborate in this project.
+Here is a basic small guide : [Click here](https://drive.google.com/open?id=1VOubfPMqUFKH_UBQ2B32qbAKZNG24XPi)

 ## Directory layout